trirpi/irc-poep/README.md

 # Poep

 Poep is a very cool IRC bot.
+Although mostly friendly he has some quirks.
+Especially the 'dis' command can be considered NSFW.
-Made with <3 by trirpi
+Made with <3 by trirpi.

 ## Synopsis